isomerpages/moe-chijkc/_sec-1-registration/Understanding Curriculum Matters.md

 **How does SBB (Secondary) work?**

-Lower Secondary N(A) and N(T) students are eligible to take some subjects (English Language, Mathematics, Science and Mother Tongue Languages) at a higher academic level starting from Secondary 1 if they have performed well in these subjects at the Primary School Leaving Examination (PSLE), or at their Secondary 1 mid-year / end-of-year examinations:  <br>
+<u>Lower Secondary</u> N(A) and N(T) students are eligible to take some subjects (English Language, Mathematics, Science and Mother Tongue Languages) at a higher academic level starting from Secondary 1 if they have performed well in these subjects at the Primary School Leaving Examination (PSLE), or at their Secondary 1 mid-year / end-of-year examinations:  <br>
-Based on PSLE results
+<u>Based on PSLE results</u>

 *   Students posted to the N(A) or N(T) course who scored AL 5 or better for a PSLE Standard subject can take the subject at the Express level.
 *   Students posted to the N(T) course who scored at least AL 6 for a PSLE Standard subject or A in a PSLE Foundation subject can take it at N(A) level

-Based on Secondary 1 First Combined results at mid-year, or Overall results at the end of the year
+<u>Based on Secondary 1 First Combined results at mid-year, or Overall results at the end of the year</u>

 *   N(A) students who attained 75% or higher in one of the above SBB subjects, and an average of 60% or higher across all subjects, can take the subject at the Express Level;
 *   N(T) students who attained 75% or higher in one of the above SBB subjects, and an average of 60% or higher across all subjects, can take the subject at the N(A) Level